abe-winter/automigrate/README.md

 	- they're not git-aware so you need to manage migration files
 	- they can usually connect to your DB -- this is designed to be run directly as SQL
 * apex sql diff
+	- they can operate on 'script folders' and integrate with source control
+	- not sure what this means in practice
+	- I think this product is GUI-first and only runs on windows?
 * sqlite sqldiff.exe
 	- seems like a really good tool if you're operating on `.sqlite` files
 * liquibase